 You can see how DomainKeys Identified (DKIM) is a protocol that allows an organization to take responsibility for transmitting a message by signing it in a way that mailbox providers can verify.
 DKIM record verification is made possible through cryptographic authentication.

-The Sender Policy Framework (SPF) email authentication protocol that domain owners use to specify the email servers they send email from, making it harder for people to forge or fraud against the domain.
+The Sender Policy Framework (SPF) email authentication protocol that domain owners use to specify the email servers they send email from, makes it harder for people to forge or fraud against the domain.

 Domain-Based Message Authentication, Report and Conformance (DMARC) technical standard that helps protect email senders and recipients from spam, spoofing, and phishing.